Sample Complexity of Nonparametric Off-Policy Evaluation on Low-Dimensional Manifolds using Deep Networks: Main Results

-The Bellman completeness assumption is about the closure of a function class under the Bellman operator.
-It has been widely adopted in RL literature, be it online RL \citep{yang2020function,Du2020Is} or offline RL \citep{chen2019information,xie2021bellman}.
-Some classic MDP settings implicitly possess this property, e.g. linear MDP \citep{jin2020provably}.
-Note that \citet{wang2021what} show the necessity of such an assumption on the Bellman operator to regulate the Bellman residual: Without such assumption, even in the simple setting of linear function approximation with realizability, to solve OPE up to constant error, the lower bound on sample complexity is exponential in horizon.
+Bellman completeness assumption is about the closure of a function class under the Bellman operator.
+It has been widely adopted in RL literature \citep{yang2020function, Du2020Is, chen2019information, xie2021bellman}.
+Some classic MDP settings implicitly possess this property, e.g., linear MDP \citep{jin2020provably}.
+Note that \citet{wang2021what} show the necessity of such an assumption on the Bellman operator to regulate the Bellman residual: without such assumption, even in the simple setting of linear function approximation with realizability, to solve OPE up to a constant error, the lower bound on sample complexity is exponential in horizon.

-The H\"{o}lder family contains a large class of smooth functions, and has been widely adopted in existing nonparametric statistics literature for various problems \citep{0035701,10.5555/1202956,10.5555/1522486}.
+The Besov family contains a large class of smooth functions, and has been widely adopted in existing nonparametric statistics literature for various problems \citep{geller2011band,triebel1983theory,triebel1994theory}.
 For MDP, Assumption \ref{assumption:completeness} holds for most common smooth dynamics, as long as certain regularity conditions on smoothness are satisfied.
-For instance, a simple and sufficient condition is that for any time step $h$ and $s'\in \cS$, the reward function $r_h(s,a)$ and the transition kernel $P_h(s'|s,a)$ are $\alpha$-H\"{o}lder smooth functions.
-This implies $Q_0^\pi, \cdots, Q_H^\pi\in \cH^{\alpha}(\cX)$.
+For instance, \citet{nguyen2021sample} show a simple yet sufficient condition, under which for any time step $h$ and $s'\in \cS$, the reward function $r_h(s,a)$ and the transition kernel $P_h(s'|s,a)$ are functions in $\Bnorm$.
+This further implies $Q_0^\pi, \cdots, Q_H^\pi\in \Bnorm(\cX)$.
 In addition, Assumption \ref{assumption:completeness} may be satisfied even when the transition kernel is not smooth, examples of which are provided in \citet{fan2020theoretical}.

-Note that while most existing work on function approximation assumes Bellman completeness with respect to the function approximator, which in our work is deep neural networks with ReLU activation, we are only concerned with the closure of the H\"{o}lder class $\cH^{\alpha}(\cX)$ under the Bellman operator.
-This is more challenging than the previous work \citet{zhang2022off}, which considers smooth function approximation (excluding ReLU networks).
+Note that while most existing work on function approximation assumes Bellman completeness with respect to the function approximator, which in our work is deep convolutional neural networks with ReLU activation, we are only concerned with the closure of the Besov class $\Bnorm(\cX)$ under the Bellman operator.
+This assumption is weaker than those in the previous work \citet{zhang2022off}, which considers smooth function approximation (excluding ReLU networks).